vlhernandez/vlhernandez/about.md

 image: /img/me.jpg
 ---

-Howdy,my name is Veronica, I make things.
+Howdy, my name is Veronica, I make things.

 I am an artist & developer who enjoys integrating the creative analog world of pencil and paper with the digital world.
 In addition to creating in the tech world, I enjoy sewing and dabble a bit with knitting.